-Join as Mapping and Planning Specialist and we’ll train you to provide your Commanders with the vital geographical information they need to plan missions effectively.
+Join as Mapping and Planning Specialist and we’ll train you to provide your commanders with the vital geographical information they need to plan missions effectively.
 You’ll use the very best in advanced IT technology and gain expert skills in the use of geographic information systems (GIS) to ensure we always have the tactical advantage; whether it be across a top secret environment, a technical posting or a disaster relief plan.
-You could find yourself scanning satellite pictures for enemy sites, making 3D models of the battlefield, planning special routes and more.
+You could find yourself scanning satellite pictures for enemy positions, making 3D models of the battlefield, planning routes for travel and more.
 You’ll also be eligible for funding to get your Foundation and Bachelor of Science degrees in Computing.
 All while travelling the world and gaining life-long friends along the way.

 LEARN NEW SKILLS